AleixoLeonardo/lbd_5_interface/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+- This is a simple front-end project to create tasks based on your job and apply to another users.
+- This project consume REST API from project https://github.com/AleixoLeonardo/lbd_5

+# Technologies
+- NGRX
+- Animation Browse
+- Toastr
+- Store dev tools

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.